 Today's topic is tough apostrophe issues.

-When I was in second grade, I lost a spelling bee because I misspelled the word its.
-I put an apostrophe in when I shouldn't have, and it was a very traumatic moment in my young life.
-So when listeners including Katy from Australia, Kristi from Washington, D.C., Amy, and Jon wrote in asking me to talk about proper apostrophe usage, I had a flicker of self-doubt.
+When I was in second grade, I lost a spelling bee because I misspelled the word “its.”
+I put an apostrophe in when I shouldn't have, and it was a traumatic moment in my young life.
 But I think this lesson is burned into my mind precisely because of my past misdeeds, and although I can't change my past, I feel the next best thing would be to save all of you from similar apostrophe-induced horrors.

-In the 1600s and again in the 1700s, new uses emerged for the apostrophe, so it’s no wonder that people are confused about apostrophes, because new uses were introduced in the 1600s and again in the 1700s (1), and it wasn't until the mid-1800s that people even tried to set down firm rules (2).
+In the 1600s and again in the 1700s, new uses emerged for the apostrophe, so it’s no wonder that people were and are confused (1), and it wasn't until the mid-1800s that people even tried to set down firm rules for the apostrophe (2).

 Apostrophes Indicate Possession

 One major new use for the apostrophe was to indicate possession.
-For example, the aardvark's pencil, where there is an apostrophe s at the end of aardvark, means that the pencil belongs to the aardvark.
+For example, “the aardvark's pencil,” where there is an “apostrophe-S” at the end of “aardvark.”
+That means the pencil belongs to the aardvark.
 He is in possession of it.
 It is not a contraction of “aardvark” and “is.”
 No letters are missing.
 At least not today.

-An interesting side note is that it doesn't seem so strange that an apostrophe s is used to make words possessive once you realize that in Old English it was common to make words possessive by adding es to the end.
-For example, the possessive of fox would have been foxes, which was the same as the plural.
-I assume that caused confusion, and someone suggested replacing the e with an apostrophe to make fox’s in the possessive case.
-So apostrophe s for the possessive case was initially meant to show that the e was missing, and then the idea caught on and everyone eventually forgot all about the missing e.
+An interesting side note is that it doesn't seem so strange that we use an “apostrophe-s” to make words possessive once you realize that in Old English, it was common to make words possessive by adding “-es” to the end.
+For example, the possessive of “fox” would have been “foxes,” which was the same as the plural.
+I assume that caused confusion, and someone suggested replacing the E with an apostrophe to make “fox’s” the possessive case.
+So “apostrophe-S” for the possessive case was initially meant to show that the E was missing, and then the idea caught on and everyone seems to have eventually forgotten all about the missing E.

 Common Apostrophe Errors and How to Avoid Them